sovaa/sovaa.github.io/_posts/2016-6-21-chat-spam-classifier-part-2.md

     ])
 ```

-The reason for setting `clfs`, `bclfs` and `pipeline` instead of just using `classifiers`, `blenders` and `transformers` directly is because when the classifier is running on Spark later, we want to replace these definitions with the pre-trained models that the trainer has saved to HDFS (more on this in the next section).
+Here we're using `clfs`, `bclfs` and `pipeline` instead of `classifiers`, `blenders` and `transformers`.
+This is because we want to replace these later when the classifier is running on Spark.
+What we want is the pre-trained models that the trainer has saved to HDFS.

 The `data` variable in the `train_classifier` method is simple a [pandas](http://pandas.pydata.org/) DataFrame: